 - Reindeer maze

 In Boerne, Cave Without A Name also gives tours and hosts concerts throughout the year.
 Although the caves are smaller, a concert underground will be like no other you have heard.
 We recently attended a Halloween concert at Cave Without A Name, and the acoustics were phenomenal.

 Boerne has a place that replicates an old town in the Wild West.
 They call this place Enchanted Springs Ranch, and it was once a Hollywood movie set.
 It is currently used primarily for private events.
 However, they assemble a huge display of lights during the holiday season and allow the public to visit.

-In all honesty, Christmas lights in San Antonio are quite dim compared to what you will find at Enchanted Springs Ranch.
-Sadly, I do not have a photo of the front of the property which is the brightest area.
+Sadly, I could not find my photos of the front of the property, which is the brightest area.
 In addition to the Christmas lights, the ranch also has several family friendly games and things to do during your visit.

 - Reindeer roping

 - Lazer tag